CACI-International/ergo/ergo/user_guide/src/tutorial/advanced.md

 * Since we are just forwarding all arguments from `link-so` to `c++`, we can specify the SONAME for the library (`-Wl,-h`) directly.
 Likewise, we can just pass `:lib` to `link-exe`.
-* The final value is an array.
+* The second-to-last value is an array.
 Because of this, each of the values in the array are evaluated concurrently.
+Then a unit value is returned just to make the CLI nice (there's no reason to print anything).

 ## Testing our library
 In the C/C++ world, there's no canonical testing library.
 We'll use [Catch2][]